ExplicITConsulting/set-outlooksignatures.com/details.md

 #### 2.1.1.
 Common restrictions and notes for Linux and macOS
 - Only mailboxes hosted in Exchange Online are supported.
 On-prem mailboxes usually work when addressed via Exchange Online, but this is not guaranteed.
 - Only Graph is supported, no local Active Directories.<br>The parameter `GraphOnly` is automatically set to `true` and Linux and macOS, which requires an Entra ID app - the Quick Start Guide in this document helps you implement this.
-- Signature and OOF templates must be in HTM format.<br>Microsoft Word is not available on Linux, and the file format conversion cannot be done without user impact on macOS.<br>If you do not want to manually convert your DOCX files to HTM, remove incompatible and superfluous code and restore images to their original resolution: Our partner <a href="https://explicitconsulting.at" target="_blank">ExplicIT Consulting</a> offers a commercial batch conversion service.<br>The parameter `UseHtmTemplates` is automatically set to `true` on Linux and macOS.
+- Signature and OOF templates must be in HTM format.<br>Microsoft Word is not available on Linux, and the file format conversion cannot be done without user impact on macOS.<br>If you do not want to manually convert your DOCX files to HTM, remove incompatible and superfluous code and restore images to their original resolution: Our partner <a href="https://explicitconsulting.at">ExplicIT Consulting</a> offers a commercial batch conversion service.<br>The parameter `UseHtmTemplates` is automatically set to `true` on Linux and macOS.
 - Only existing mount points and SharePoint Online paths can be accessed.<br>Set-OutlookSignatures cannot create mount points itself, as there are just too many possibilities.<br>This is important for all parameters pointing to folders or files (`SignatureTemplatePath`, `SignatureIniFile`, `OOFTemplatePath`, `OOFIniFile`, `AdditionalSignaturePath`, `ReplacementVariableConfigFile`, `GraphConfigFile`, etc.).
 The default values for these parameters are automatically set correctly, so that you can follow the Quick Start Guide without additional configuration.
 When hosting `GraphConfigFile` on SharePoint Online make sure you also define the `GraphClientID` parameter.<br><br>If SharePoint Online is not an option for you, consider one of the following options for production use:
   - Deploy a software package that not only contains Set-OutlookSignatures, but also all required template and configuration files.
   -	Place Set-OutlookSignatures, the templates and its configuration as ZIP file in a public place (such as your website), and use Intune with a remediation script to download and extract the ZIP file (this might not need your security requirements).